braasdas/ratlab-mod-github/README.md

 # RatLab (formerly PlayerStoryteller)

-**Turn RimWorld into a massive social experiment.** RatLab allows your viewers to interact directly with your game through a live web dashboard—spawning items, triggering raids, and managing the chaos—all with **zero performance impact** on your game.
+**Turn RimWorld into a massive social experiment.** RatLab allows your viewers to interact directly with your game through a live web dashboard—spawning items, triggering raids, and managing the chaos—all with **minimal performance impact** on your game.

 ![RatLab Interface](https://ratlab.online/assets/preview.png)

 ## Features

-### 🚀 The "Sidecar" Architecture (New in 2.0)
+### 👁️ The "Optical View" (New in 3.0)
+RatLab introduces a groundbreaking **Live Optical View** that reconstructs the game world in the browser:
+*   **Zero-Lag "My Pawn" Feed:** Adopters get a private, 60fps tactical view of their pawn that moves smoothly independently of the video stream.
+*   **Sub-Pixel Rendering:** Custom canvas engine with smooth camera tracking that locks to pawn movement.
+*   **Direct Memory Access:** Optimized data polling (10Hz) bypasses standard API calls for ultra-low latency updates.

+### 🚀 Hybrid Architecture
 Previous streaming mods slowed RimWorld down by forcing the Unity engine to compress video.
-RatLab uses a revolutionary **Hybrid Architecture**:
+RatLab uses a **Triple-Tier Strategy**:
+*   **Ultrafast Tier (10Hz):** Direct memory access sends lightweight pawn positions and health data instantly.
+*   **Fast Tier (1Hz):** Scans visible terrain, items, and buildings for the Optical View.
+*   **Slow Tier (5s+):** Updates heavy data like inventories, skills, and world stats.
-*   **Zero-Overhead Capture:** A separate, lightweight "Sidecar" process (written in Go) captures your window directly.
-Your game runs at full speed.
+*   **Sidecar Process:** A separate, lightweight Go process handles video capture (if enabled), keeping the game thread free.
-*   **Smooth 30 FPS:** Decoupled rendering means viewers get a smooth feed even when your colony is lagging from 500 tribal raiders.
-*   **Firewall Bypass:** Uses standard secure web ports (WSS/443).
-Host from strict networks (dorms, offices) without port forwarding.

 ### 🎮 For Viewers: God Mode
 Viewers access your colony via **[ratlab.online](https://ratlab.online)**.
 No Twitch account required.
+*   **Adoption System:** Viewers can "Adopt" a colonist to get a private control panel and live feed.
+*   **Real-Time Dashboard:** Monitor colony wealth, power consumption, and faction relations.
 *   **Interactive Pings:** Click anywhere on the video to spawn visual markers in-game for the streamer.
 *   **Live Inventory:** Inspect every stockpile and colonist inventory in real-time.
-*   **Full Biography:** View traits, health conditions, and mood breakdowns instantly.
-*   **Real-Time Dashboard:** Monitor colony wealth, power consumption, and faction relations.

 ### 🛠️ For Streamers: Total Control
 *   **Economy Management:** Set passive income rates and individual action prices.
-*   **Granular Cooldowns:** Prevent spam with global or per-action cooldowns.
-*   **Karma Balancing:** Force a balance between "Good" (Healing, Drops) and "Bad" (Raids) events.
+*   **Voting Queue:** Viewers vote on events before they happen.
 *   **Full DLC Support:**
     *   **Royalty:** Tribute Collectors, Anima Trees.
     *   **Ideology:** Rituals, Hacker Camps.
     *   **Biotech:** Bossgroups, Wastepacks, Genepacks.
     *   **Anomaly:** Death Palls, Golden Cubes, Pit Gates.
+    *   **Odyssey:** (Custom Mod Support)

 ## Installation